lhon/iterative-mapping-phasing/README.md

 Installation
 -------------

-To use the scripts, first download or clone this repository, e.g.
+To use the scripts, first clone this repository:

 ```
 git clone https://github.com/lhon/iterative-mapping-phasing.git
 ```

 The scripts require BLASR, samtools, and bcftools to be in your path.
-One way to get the first three tools is to install them using [LinuxBrew](http://brew.sh/linuxbrew/):
+One way to get these tools is to install them using [LinuxBrew](http://brew.sh/linuxbrew/):

 ```
 brew install blasr samtools bcftools
 ```

-The workflow was tested with these versions of the software on Linux:
+The workflow was tested with the following software versions on Linux:

 ```
 python=2.7